jakobharder/anno1800-city-variations/mods/addon-city-variations/README.md

 ## Changes

+### 1.2

+- Added 3x3 restaurants, cafes and bars.
+- 3x6 courtyard restaurant is deprecated.
+You can still copy or stamp it, but it has been removed from the construction menu.
+- Malls and restaurants are group in the construction menu now (even without the mod `UI Compact Menu`)
+- Improved construction menu InfoTips
+- Fixed various 3x3 warehouse issues

 ### 1.1

+- 1.1.5: Use Brick Post Office as default skin
 - 1.1.4: Include commercial street buildings in Lion's Downtown menu
 - 1.1.4: Fixed missing lights of the scholar townhall
 - 1.1.1: Update Brick Post Office props and skin icons